Khiva, Uzbekistan: Independent Budget Travel Guide

 Khiva offers a wide range of accommodation options, catering to all budgets, and the number of choices continues to grow as Uzbekistan becomes an increasingly popular tourist destination.
 Whether you’re looking for budget-friendly hostels, mid-range hotels, or luxury stays, you’ll find something to suit your needs on the usual platforms like Booking.com.

-In Autumn 2022, I stayed at Carousel, a welcoming, budget-friendly hostel conveniently located outside the walled city not too far from the East Entrance of the Itchan Kala.
+I stayed at Carousel, a welcoming, budget-friendly hostel conveniently located outside the walled city not too far from the East Entrance of the Itchan Kala.

 My Accommodation in Khiva – Carousel